 Spring is a glorious time.
 You begin to emerge from your winter hideaway and find joy and ease in nature again.
-Resurfacing buds, blooms and the gradually increasing warmth of the sun inspires and delights your senses.
+Resurfacing buds, blooms, and the gradually increasing warmth of the sun inspire and delight your senses.
 And at the same time, warmth and dampness alternate in the air.

 Vata dosha is present in the dry, cool season of fall and represents air and ether.
 Pitta dosha is present in the hot season of summer and represents fire and water.

-So Kapha season means that in spring, you’ll find more water and earth qualities present in the environment.
-You’ll see mud, melting snow, rain, dampness and cold temps mingling with warmer temps.
-It’s a sensitive time of year as you’re more susceptible to experience imbalance in the doshas during this transitional time.
+So, the Kapha season means that in spring, you’ll find more water and earth qualities present in the environment.
+You’ll see mud, melting snow, rain, dampness, and cold temps mingling with warmer temps.
+It’s a sensitive time of year as you’re more susceptible to experiencing an imbalance in the doshas during this transitional time.

-Kapha dosha (water + earth) has certain qualities: cold, slow, steady, solid, soft and oily.
-During Kapha season, you’ll see an increase in spring colds, respiratory problems, runny nose and congestion.
+Kapha dosha (water + earth) has certain qualities: cold, slow, steady, solid, soft, and oily.
+During Kapha season, you’ll see an increase in spring colds, respiratory problems, runny noses, and congestion.

 As we move into Kapha season, this is the time of year to start lightening everything around you.
 Lighter food, lighter oil for cooking, abhyanga, and more movement in your day to bring a lighter body.